 For additional information on oral presentations and public speaking in general, see:

 - Effective Presentations.
 Part of an online tutorial series provided by Kansas University Medical Center.

 Topic and Situation for the Oral Presentation

-For the oral report, imagine that you are formally handing over your final written report to the people with whom you set up the hypothetical contract or agreement.
+For the oral report in a technical writing course, imagine that you are formally handing over your final written report to the people with whom you set up the hypothetical contract or agreement.
 For example, imagine that you had contracted with a software company to write its user guide.
 Once you had completed it, you'd have a meeting with chief officers to formally deliver the guide.
 You'd spend some time orienting them to the guide, showing them how it is organized and written, and discussing some of its highlights.
 Your goal is to get them aquainted with the guide and to prompt them for any concerns or questions.
 (Your class will gladly pretend to be whoever you tell them to be during your talk.)